Amol: Coherent

-Haraz Dam is the biggest dam north of Iran under construction on the Haraz River about 20 km from Amol in the year 2009 by Khatam-al Anbiya Construction Headquarter.
+Haraz Dam is the biggest dam north of Iran under construction on the Haraz River about 20 km from Amol in the year 2009 by Khatam al-Anbiya Construction Headquarters.
 It is a 150-meter earth rockfill dam with 8.6 million cubic meters of fill volume.

 JGC Corporation has also held talks to build a waste-to-energy plant, also known as waste incinerator, in the city of Amol in the northern Mazandaran Province.

 Climate

 Amol has somewhat short but hot summers and mild to cool winters.
 Köppen-Geiger climate classification system classifies its climate as Mediterranean (Köppen: Csa, Trewartha: Cs).

 Amol experiences around 114 rainy days per year and an annual precipitation of 671 mm (data for 2001-2017 period).
 The wettest season is autumn and the driest is summer.
 There are 12 days per year with frost, generally from December to March and snowfall is common in winter.
 The highest recorded temperature was 39.2 C on 31 May 2015 and lowest recorded was -8.0 C on 8 January 2008.
 The highest recorded 24-hour precipitation was 92 mm on 17 October 2017 and the highest snow height was 24 cm on 8 January 2008.